recursive-one/wiki.recursive.one/Setup (astynax).md

 ## Developer's Tools

 I use [/asdf]() to manage the languages I write in.
-It is just a time-saver: I don't need to remember how to use each of the version managers, how to update this or that.
+It is just a time-saver: I don't need to remember how to use each of the version managers, how to update the stuff.

 I use [/Docker]() from time to time, but I prefer to not mix it with any orchestration tools, even with docker-compose: [/GNU Make]() is just enough to me for now.